 The types of drug and alcohol testing procedures that the City order an individual officer to submit to shall be drug, alcohol or similar physiological tests to determine the presence of alcohol, marijuana or controlled substances.
-Such an order may be given only where the City has reasonable suspicion that an officer is then under the influence of alcohol, marijuana or controlled substances during hours of work.
-There shall be no discretionary, random or periodic drug or alcohol testing (except as contained herein) of officers except reasonable testing conducted through an Employee Assistance Program in conjunction with rehabilitation; further the City shall not order an officer to submit to breathalyzer tests, horizontal nystagmus tests or to what are commonly known as "field sobriety tests," except under circumstances where the officer would otherwise be subject to the taking of such tests as a citizen under the laws of the State of Illinois.
+Such an order may be given only where the City has reasonable suspicion that an officer is then under the influence of alcohol, marijuana or controlled substances during hours of work or whenever an officer discharges a firearm in the line of duty (with the exception of discharging a firearm during training or when dispatching an injured animal) (see 50 ILCS 727/1-25).
+There shall be no discretionary, random or periodic drug or alcohol testing (except as contained herein) of officers except reasonable testing conducted through an Employee

+Assistance Program in conjunction with rehabilitation; further the City shall not order an officer to submit to breathalyzer tests, horizontal nystagmus tests or to what are commonly known as "field sobriety tests," except under circumstances where the officer would otherwise be subject to the taking of such tests as a citizen under the laws of the State of Illinois.
 The City may also require an officer to randomly submit to alcohol or drug testing while the employee is assigned to the Street Crimes Unit, Canine Officer, or the METRO Team.
 The City agrees to notify the UNION of its intention to include additional assignments in the random drug and alcohol testing prior to implementation.
 The Union may demand to bargain these issues within thirty (30) days of notice and the City agrees to meet and negotiate.
 Absent such demand, the assignments shall be subject to testing.